Omniasherief/Adaptive-Led-Matrix/README.md

 ---

-# Adaptive LED Matrix Project
+# Adaptive LED Matrix 💡

 Adaptive LED Matrix is a proof-of-concept project inspired by Audi’s adaptive headlights.
 It offers a smart, cost-effective solution for better driving safety by adjusting an LED display in real time based on what it sees on the road. a system  not only adapts your headlights to reduce glare but also shows important signals—making driving easier and safer in busy traffic..
 This repository is organized into two phases: